canonical/snapcraft/docs/debug.md

 ## Testing a service

 To test a service it must be installed first.
 See the section "Testing a binary" for the various ways to do that.
-Once it is installed the `snappy service status` command can be used to see if the service starts and runs as expected.
-The `snappy service logs` command is available to inspect the messages that the service send to `stdout`/`stderr`.
+Once it is installed systemd's `systemctl` command can be used to see if the service starts and runs as expected, for
+example:

+    systemctl status snap.<name>.<service>

 ### Finding the logs

-To see the log output of a daemon the `snappy service logs` command can be used.
-The same logs are available via the `systemctl`/`journalctl` low-level commands.
+The `journalctl` command can be used to inspect the messages that the service sends to `stdout`/`stderr`, for example:

+    journalctl -u snap.<name>.<service>

 Services may log additional data to syslog (`/var/log/syslog`) or to custom log directories.
 Note that custom log directories must be in a path that the service can write to (usually `SNAP_DATA`).

-### Reading the logs

-The `snappy service logs` command should be used to read the logs.
-The standard unix tools like `less`/`more`/`grep` are available for inspecting service specific logs that are stores in `SNAP_DATA`.

 ### Getting a core dump